lmc-eu/spirit-design-system/packages/web/src/scss/components/Radio/README.md

 </label>
 ```

-## As an Item wrapped with helper text:
+## As an Item Wrapped with Helper Text

 ```html
 <label for="radio-item-helper-text" class="Radio Radio--item">